 Two of the plant's six reactors are now seen as safe but the other four are volatile, occasionally emitting steam and smoke.

 More than 700 engineers have been working in shifts to stabilize the plant and work has been advancing to restart water pumps to cool their fuel rods.

 But fresh fears were raised on Thursday when three workers trying to cool the most critical reactor were exposed to radiation levels 10,000 times higher than normally found in a reactor.
-Two of them suffered radiation burns when contaminated water seeped over their shoes.
+They were hospitalized after walking in contaminated water though they are expected to be discharged soon.

 The high level of contamination raised the possibility of a leak of radioactive material through a crack in the core's container which would mean a serious reversal following slow progress in getting the plant under control.

 The reactor, the No. 3 unit, is the only one to use plutonium in its fuel mix which is more toxic than the uranium used in the other reactors.

 The plant's operator, Tokyo Electric Power Co (TEPCO), and the state nuclear safety agency said late on Friday similarly contaminated water had been found at the turbine building of the No. 1 reactor.

 "We do not know the cause," a TEPCO official told a news conference.
 The new finding had delayed work again, another official said.